meyertime/linux-all-the-things/docs/arch-other-apps.md

 1. Install the `audacity` package.
 2. If you're using dark theme, it will look messed up at first.
 Go to `Edit` → `Preferences` → `Interface` and change `Theme` to `Dark`.

+I had trouble getting audio to work on the Lenovo P50.
+None of the sound cards showed up in the list other than the ones over HDMI.
+I think it is because Audacity uses ALSA and requires exclusive access, whereas my Arch Plasma setup uses PulseAudio as a software mixing layer and probably monopolized the devices.
+Getting Audacity to use PulseAudio is a little wonky:

+1. Install the `alsa-plugins` package.
+2. In Audacity, keep the host set to `ALSA` and set the playback and recording devices to `pulse`.
+3. It will use the default devices configured in PulseAudio by default.
+To change, use `pavucontrol` or similar PulseAudio utility.

 ## Git GUI client

 - GitAhead - seems pretty full-featured, but has a strange interface...